AvivE453/Ray_Tracing/README.md

-In this program I implemented a ray tracer from scratch.
+This project implements a ray tracer from scratch.

 Ray tracing is a rendering technique for generating an image by tracing the path of light through pixels in an image plane and simulating the effects of its encounters with virtual objects.